Hyunsuk-Bang/resume/README.md

 ## Main Page
 This is the main page of my website.
 It depicts my general personal information such as my name, phone number, emial, and LinkedIn.
 One could download a pdf version of my resume on this page.
 I put navigation par with link to the other pages on the sides.
+Current page is indicated with underline on the sides.
 I kept all my pages below as same designs.

 ![Screen Shot 2022-03-31 at 10 32 58](https://user-images.githubusercontent.com/84240134/161093714-b442f97f-40df-4533-8005-2aa590562474.png)